-Dr. de Grey is the biomedical gerontologist who researched the idea for and founded SENS Research Foundation.
+Dr. de Grey is the biomedical gerontologist who devised the SENS platform, and established SENS Research Foundation to implement it.
 He received his BA in Computer Science and Ph.D. in Biology from the University of Cambridge in 1985 and 2000, respectively.
 Dr. de Grey is Editor-in-Chief of Rejuvenation Research, is a Fellow of both the Gerontological Society of America and the American Aging Association, and sits on the editorial and scientific advisory boards of numerous journals and organizations.
-Click here to download a copy of Dr. de Grey's CV.